 The Beauty zone is hosted in Proterozoic siltites and quartzites similar to the Lemhi Gold Deposit.
 The target area is structurally complex.
 Within the centre of the Beauty zone is an interpreted northeast-southwest striking fault.
 The host metasediments dip in opposite directions on either side of this fault (northwest in the east block, southeast in the west block).
-Although there is a limited amount of outcrop exposed, it appears that gold-silver mineralization is hosted in northwest-southeast oriented quartz veins predominantly on the hanging wall (west side) of the fault and follow jointing patterns running sub-perpendicular bedding and the northeast trending fault.
-True widths are still unknown as drilling into a significantly faulted zone resulted in overall poor recoveries.
-Further follow-up drilling is planned as soon as logistically possible (see the Company's March 22, 2022, news release).
+Although there is a limited amount of outcrop exposed, it appears that gold-silver mineralization is hosted in northwest-southeast oriented quartz veins predominantly on the hanging wall (west side) of the fault and follow jointing patterns running subperpendicular bedding and the northeast trending fault.
+True widths are still unknown as drilling into a significantly faulted zone resulted in overall poor recoveries (see the Company's March 22, 2022, news release and January 17, 2023 news release).

 On October 27, 2021, Freeman announced commencement of a Phase 2 drilling program comprising over 4,000 meters of drilling which was subsequently expanded during 2022 to more than 12,000 meters.
-The program focuses on adding near surface, oxide ounces to the recently reported maiden Mineral Resource Estimate on July 8, 2021, as well as drill testing at the Beauty zone which lies approximately 600 meters west of the Lemhi gold deposit.
+As well, a Phase 3 reverse circulation ("RC") drill program was completed during 2022.
+The programs focused on adding near surface, oxide ounces to the recently reported maiden Mineral Resource Estimate on July 8, 2021, as well as drill testing at the Beauty zone which lies approximately 600 meters west of the Lemhi gold deposit.